cloudinary-devs/php-create-catalog/readme.md

-## PHP Catalog Creation App
+## PHP Product Catalog App

-This app allows you to manage a catalog of products, each comprising a name, metadata (SKU, price, and category), an automatically generated description, an image, and a video.
+This app allows you to manage a catalog of products, each comprising a name, metadata (description, SKU, price, and category), an image with automatically generated alt text, and a video.

 You can: